-- Do not allow anyone to climb, stand or hang on the door, broiler compartment or cooktop.
-They could damage the range and even tip it over, causing severe personal injury. - Let the burner grates and other surfaces cool before touching them or leaving them where children can reach them. - Never wear loose fitting or hanging garments while using the appliance.
+- Do not leave children alone or unattended where a range is hot or in operation.
+They could be seriously burned. - Do not allow anyone to climb, stand or hang on the door, storage or broiler drawer (depending on model) or cooktop.
+They could damage the range and even tip it over, causing severe personal injury. - Let the burner grates and other surfaces cool before touching them or leaving them where children can reach them. - CAUTION: ITEMS OF INTEREST TO CHILDREN SHOULD NOT BE STORED IN CABINETS ABOVE A RANGE OR ON THE BACKSPLASH OF A RANGE- CHILDREN CLIMBING ON THE RANGE TO REACH ITEMS COULD BE SERIOUSLY INJURED. - Never wear loose fitting or hanging garments while using the appliance.
 Be careful when reaching for items stored in cabinets over the cooktop.
 Flammable material could be ignited if brought in contact with flames or hot oven surfaces and may cause severe burns. - Do not use water on grease fires.
 Never pick up a flaming pan.
 Turn the controls off.
 Smother a flaming pan on a surface unit by covering the pan completely with a well-fitting lid, cookie sheet or flat tray.
-Use a multi-purpose dry chemical or foam-type fire extinguisher. - Flaming grease outside a pan can be put out by covering it with baking soda or, if available, by using a multi-purpose dry chemical or foam-type fire extinguisher. - Flame in the oven can be smothered completely by closing the oven door and turning the oven off or by using a multi-purpose dry chemical or foam-type fire extinguisher. - Do not store flammable materials in an oven, a range broiler or near a cooktop. - Do not store or use combustible materials, gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - Do not let cooking grease or other flammable materials accumulate in or near the range. - Cook meat and poultry thoroughly-meat to at least an INTERNAL temperature of 160°F and poultry to at least an INTERNAL temperature of 180°F. Cooking to these temperatures usually protects against foodborne illness. - For your safety, never use your appliance for warming or heating the room.
+Use a multi-purpose dry chemical or foam-type fire extinguisher. - Flaming grease outside a pan can be put out by covering it with baking soda or, if available, by using a multi-purpose dry chemical or foam-type fire extinguisher. - Flame in the oven or broiler drawer can be smothered completely by closing the oven door or drawer and turning the oven off or by using a multi-purpose dry chemical or foam-type fire extinguisher. - Do not store flammable materials in an oven, broiler drawer or near the cooktop. - Do not store or use combustible materials, gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - Do not let cooking grease or other flammable materials accumulate in or near the range. - Large scratches or impacts to glass doors can lead to broken or shattered glass.

+- Cook meat and poultry thoroughly-meat to at least an INTERNAL temperature of 160°F and poultry to at least an INTERNAL temperature of 180°F. Cooking to these temperatures usually protects against foodborne illness. - For your safety, never use your appliance for warming or heating the room.